 The following year in Washington, Sonora Smart Dodd had the idea to create a special day to honour fathers during a Mother’s Day church service.

 Dodd’s mother died during childbirth when she was just sixteen-years-old.
 Her widowed father was left to raise Dodd and her five younger brothers alone.

-A year later Dodd convinced several local church communities set aside a Sunday in June to celebrate fathers.
+A year later Dodd convinced several local church communities to set aside a Sunday in June to celebrate fathers.
 They chose the third Sunday in June and delivered their sermons on 19th June 1910.
 On this day Dodd also delivered fresh-cut roses to fathers and boys from the YMCA.
 She gifted them red flowers for living fathers and white roses if their fathers were no longer with us.
 This celebration started Dodd’s mission of promoting Father’s Day.
 Over the next 50 years, she travelled America campaigning for Father’s Day to be recognised nationally.

-Eventually, in 1966 President Lyndon Johnson signed a presidential proclamation that officially declared of the third Sunday of June as Father’s Day.
+Eventually, in 1966 President Lyndon Johnson signed a presidential proclamation that officially declared the third Sunday of June as Father’s Day.